StavropoulosK/Human-Interaction-with-Computer-Vision/README.md

 ## Overview

 This project is developed for the course of "Human-Computer Interaction" for the academic year 2024-25 and focuses on integrating computer vision into interactive applications.
-Specifically, it implements the classic game of Rock-Paper-Scissors using computer vision.
+Specifically, it implements the classic game of Rock-Paper-Scissor using computer vision.

 ## Summary